LeonidMem/EnumExtender/README.md

 # EnumExtender

-EnumExtender is a lightweight library that allows you to gracefully extend any enumeration with minimal compatibility issues in the runtime.
+EnumExtender is a lightweight library that allows you to gracefully extend any enumeration with minimal compatibility issues at the runtime.
 This library is useful when you are using bad-designed external code and, for example, want to extend its functionality depending on some configurations.

 # Importing